pepopo978/PerfBoostSettings/README.md

 ### Rendering Settings
 - **Always Render Raid Marks** - Whether to always render raid marks regardless of distance/combat/etc
+- **Always Render PVP Players** - Whether to always render players flagged for PVP
+- **Always Render Players With Aggro** - Whether to always render players who have aggro from enemies
 - **Always Render Players** - Comma-separated list of player names to always render regardless of other settings
 - **Never Render Players** - Comma-separated list of player names to never render regardless of other settings
 - **Hide All Players** - Hide all players regardless of other render settings